fadysol/Tech-Job-Market/README.md

 2. The best-case scenario is taken as the minimum possible supply and the maximum possible demand.
 3. Minimum and maximum refer to the upper and lower bounds of a 95% credible interval.
 4. While the rise of AI has certainly decreased the demand of software developers, it has increased the demand of AI and ML engineers.
 The effect is included in the calculations.
-5. Bayesian structural time series (BSTS) is used to fit the models for both supply and demand.
-6. The ratio is calculated using the number of graduates each year relative to the number of **NEW** openings during that same year.
+5. The ratio is calculated using the number of graduates each year relative to the number of **NEW** openings during that same year.
-7. Prediction is more accurate near the present time, and gets less accurate for future time.
+6. Prediction is more accurate near the present time, and gets less accurate for future time.
-8. The workforce headcount by age range is assumed to be uniformly distributed among all ages in that range.
+7. The workforce headcount by age range is assumed to be uniformly distributed among all ages in that range.
-9. Labor market behavior remains relatively stable and free of major disruptions.
+8. Labor market behavior remains relatively stable and free of major disruptions.
-10. Graduates join the work force directly after graduation.
+9. Graduates join the work force directly after graduation.
-11. Government policies regarding immigration and foreign labor remain unchanged.
+10. Government policies regarding immigration and foreign labor remain unchanged.

 ## Shortfalls
 1. The data isn't up to date.
 Graduation data is available up until the year 2022.
 Job market data is available up until the year 2023.